Refine by MP, party, committee, province, or result type.

 Lawrence Barker

 Citizenship and Immigration committee I'm sorry, I don't.
-I am aware of certain very specific cases where I have been asked to provide a certificate, and a number of months or a year later the investigating officer at CBSA has contacted me, thanked the council for its assistance in the prosecution, and advised of t
+I am aware of certain very specific cases where I have been asked to provide a certificate, and a number of months or a year later the investigating officer at CBSA has contacted me, thanked the council for its assistance in the prosecution, and advised of that outcome.

 March 8th, 2017Committee meeting